opensearch-project/project-website/_community_members/bagmarnikhil.md

 redirect_from: '/authors/bagmarnikhil/'
 ---

-**Nikhil Bagmar** is a Software Development Engineer at AWS working on Amazon CloudWatch, and a contributor to the OpenSearch Data Prepper project.
+**Nikhil Bagmar** is a Software Development Engineer at AWS working on Amazon CloudWatch and a contributor to the OpenSearch Data Prepper project.
 When he's not building data pipelines, you'll find him buried in a good book or on the pickleball court.